-And then there is South East end where you will find interesting museums like the Imperial War Museum, Royal Museums Greenwich, Tate Modern and the Design Museum.
+And then there is the South East end where you will find interesting museums like the Imperial War Museum, Royal Museums Greenwich, Tate Modern, and the Design Museum.

 This is also where you will find The London Eye!
-It looks like a giant Ferris wheel, but at a 135m above at the top, it offers more than any fun at the fair.
-The round trip inside each bubble takes about half an hour, so you get a super bird’s eye view over London.
+This giant Ferris wheel is 135 meters (nearly 443 feet) above at the top.
+Yet it offers more than any fun at the fair.
+The round trip inside each bubble takes about half an hour, rewarding guests with a superb bird’s eye view over London.
 Each pod takes up to 28 people, plenty of room for all your friends.